bentsherman/awesome-workflow/README.md

 - [meirwah/awesome-workflow-engines](https://github.com/meirwah/awesome-workflow-engines)
 - [Wikipedia](https://en.wikipedia.org/wiki/Workflow_management_system)

-I curated this list to document the workflow systems that exist across many different domains, while adhering to a particular definition of "workflow system".
+I curated this list to document the workflow systems that exist across many different domains, while trying to adhere to a specific definition of "workflow system".
 The entries are stored in a tabular format so that I can add metadata and perform analyses more easily.

 ## Guidelines